jcowgar/kinesis-advantage-2/README.md

 qwerty.txt
 ----------

 My personal base level mapping.
+As I begin to flush this out, I'll start to document what I have changed from the base layout here.

 1_qwerty.txt
 ------------